instancer-kirik/stupid-dependencies/index.md

 # 🧰 Stupid Dependencies

-## A doctor for your project that speaks Zig, Gleam, Kotlin, and common sense

-Ever had your Kotlin build break because of version conflicts?
-Gradle refusing to play nice with your Android project?
-Dependencies so tangled you need a PhD in Maven to understand them?

-**We've all been there.** 😤
+## F

+It's not that hard

-Stupid Dependencies fixes your dependency hell with personality, live API queries, and actual solutions that work.
+Stupid Dependencies fixes your dependency hell with live API queries, experience, and actual solutions that work.

 ---